-Council Member Bucknum has a strong background in business.
-For twenty-one years, she has been an employee of Professional Community Management of California, Inc. (PCM), and in July 2014 was promoted to vice president of business development for that company.
-In addition, she is a long-time member the South Orange County Regional Chamber of Commerce/Economic Coalition Board, which she chaired in 2013–14.
+Wendy has a strong background in business.
+For 21 years, she has been an employee of Professional Community Management of California, Inc. (PCM), and in July 2014 was promoted to vice president of business development for that company.
+In addition, she is a longtime member of the South Orange County Regional Chamber of Commerce/Economic Coalition Board, which she chaired in 2013–14.

 Wendy has a long history of community involvement.
 Recently, she served four years on the Mission Viejo Community Services Commission and was chair of that commission in 2012.
 She is a member of the California Women’s Leadership Association Board and of the Mission Viejo Elks Club.
-And she is a regular participant in communitywide events, such as the Mission Viejo Walk Against Drugs and the Inner Coastal Cleanup Day along Oso Creek Trail.
+She is a regular participant in communitywide events such as the Mission Viejo Walk Against Drugs and the Inner Coastal Cleanup Day along Oso Creek Trail.

-Council Member Bucknum is a businesswoman who will champion city policies that are fair, understandable, cost effective, and good for the economy.
+Wendy is a businesswoman who will champion city policies that are fair, understandable, cost effective, and good for the economy.
 She is a mom who will partner with schools to give Mission Viejo youngsters a safe place to learn and a better chance in life.
-And she is a volunteer who understands the unique needs of kids and seniors, and will support programs to serve both.
+And she is a volunteer who understands the unique needs of kids and seniors and will support programs to serve both.